-At Lavoie CPA, we leverage accounting as a service and cloud-based technology to streamline clients’ accounting, payroll, and analytical processes.
+At Lavoie CPA, we leverage accounting as a service and cloud-based accounting technology to streamline clients’ accounting, payroll, and analytical processes.
 Implementing software solutions is critical for improving financial reporting and making businesses scalable over the long term.
 We work closely with clients to identify the right software solution that supports strategic objectives while making operations more efficient and effective.

 Through this partnership, Lavoie CPA and Jirav aim to give clients a competitive edge in their accounting and administrative processes.